Seahawks pull a surprise, keeping their first-round pick and drafting linebacker Jordyn Brooks

 In every draft since then the Seahawks either traded down to accumulate more picks or traded its pick as part of a trade for an established player (receiver Percy Harvin in 2014 and tight end Jimmy Graham in 2016).

-But in a first round that featured few trades the Seahawks decided to stand pat.
+But in a first round that featured few trades, the Seahawks decided to stand pat this year.

 Seattle has six other picks in the 2020 draft, including numbers 59 and 64 in the second round, which will be held Friday night.

-That Seattle has only seven picks had led to the idea that the Seahawks would again trade down, as they have so often through the years.
+That Seattle has only seven picks had led to the idea that the Seahawks would again trade down, as they have done so often through the years.

 The pick continues a trend of Seattle pulling surprises with its first picks in recent years.
 Seattle took running back Rashaad Penny at 27 in 2018 and defensive end L.J.
 Collier at 29 a year ago.
+Brooks was considered by most draft analysts as a second- or third-round pick.

+And many observers figured the Seahawks would take a defensive lineman to address their pass rush or maybe a receiver or even a running back.
+Every running back remained on the board.

-Brooks was considered by some draft analysts as a third- or fourth-round pick but Seattle wanted to beef up its linebacker position with Wagner and Wright getting on in age and Seattle having few proven players behind them — Cody Barton, taken in the third round last year, may be slotted more as a strongside linebacker this year.
+But Seattle wanted to beef up its linebacker position with Wagner and Wright getting on in age and Seattle having few proven players behind them.
+Cody Barton, taken in the third round last year, was the main backup at both inside spots last year but could also be slotted to play more at strongside linebacker this year.

+Brooks maybe could also be viewed as a potential strongside linebacker, and NFL draft analyst Rob Rang in fact compared Brooks to Mychal Kendricks, who played the SLB spot for Seattle most of the last two years but is an unsigned free agent and not expected back.

 Brooks will get a four-year contract worth up to $12.2 million with a $6.4 million signing bonus.